How long it takes to learn Chinese?

 Learning Chinese using apps or software developed for this purpose is possible.
 The mobile app’s game-like interface will make your experience fun and engaging, helping you keep information.

-Native speakers often improvise and add their own spin while speaking, especially in Chinese.
+Native speakers often improvise and add their spin, especially in Chinese.
 So catching up on those little details can be helpful if you have a Chinese friend.

 Learning the Chinese script and language is vital for many people.
 The Chinese use long and complex writing systems to convey their language on paper.

-Aside from traditional methods, some extra steps can help you progress more quickly.
+Aside from traditional methods, some extra steps can help you progress quickly.

 (i) Learning Chinese writing characters